Putin Signs Law Allowing Him To Serve Two More Terms - UrduPoint

 Russians ultimately voted 78 percent in favour of the changes.

 - 'President for life' - Kremlin opponents have said the constitutional reforms were a pretext to allow Putin to become "president for life".
-Putin would be 85 when he leaves office if he is elected and serves two additional terms to their end in 2036.
+Putin would be 83 or 84 when he leaves office if he is elected and serves two additional terms to their end in 2036.

 The final approval of the legislation comes as authorities ratchet up pressure on the opposition and clamp down on dissent.